GarrisonJ/sorted_containers/README.md

 [![Gem Version](https://badge.fury.io/rb/sorted_containers.svg)](https://badge.fury.io/rb/sorted_containers)

 SortedContainers is a fast implementation of sorted arrays, sets, and hashes in pure Ruby.

+- SortedArray, SortedSet, and SortedHash
+- Pure Ruby
+- Fast Performance
+- (almost) Identical API to Array, Set, and Hash
+- No dependencies
+- Benchmarks
+- Unit Tested

-It is based on the [sortedcontainers](https://grantjenks.com/docs/sortedcontainers/) Python library by Grant Jenks.
+This library is based on the [sortedcontainers](https://grantjenks.com/docs/sortedcontainers/) Python library by Grant Jenks.

 SortedContainers provides three main classes: `SortedArray`, `SortedSet`, and `SortedHash`.
 Each class is a drop-in replacement for the corresponding Ruby class, but with the added benefit of maintaining the elements in sorted order.